sjudkis/rorschach/README.md

 # Rorschach Synthesizer

 OSU Online CS capstone project.
-The goal was to build a visually reactive synthesizer application, using the JUCE C++ framework.
-The synthesizer will consist of multiple oscillators and effects.
-There will also be a visual display showing images or animations that change in response to audio effects being placed on the synthesized sound.
-We intend to use the Maximilian C++ library to provide some digital signal processing (DSP) abstractions.
+The goal of our project was to build a digital synthesizer application, with a visually stimulating display and user interface.
+After a full term of work, our team is ready to present: The Rorschach Synth.
+Built primarily with the JUCE C++ framework, the application can run on Windows 10 and Mac OS X 10.11+.
+A user can craft sounds by mixing three oscillator waveforms, adjusting envelope and filter parameters, and applying a variety of effects.
+The randomly generated, ever-changing display is based on the Rorschach inkblot test and provides some creative inspiration to the player.
+Notes can be played via the on-screen keyboard, computer keys, or external MIDI device.

 ## Getting Started